Yang-Junjie/Yang-Junjie/README.md

 🛠️ Tools: Dedicated to building tools that empower others.
 📚 Teaching: Committed to knowledge sharing and community growth.
 🔍 Principles: I thrive on diving deep into low-level systems and mechanics.
-🔭 Interests: Natural Science, Mathematics, and Philosophy.
+🔭 Interests: Natural Science, Mathematics, and Philosophy，btw i like 🐧 operating system.

 ✨ Always learning.
 Always creating.